Pepsi's new logo and 3 lessons on (re)branding for any organization

 From 70's retro to modern flexibility

-With the new logo, Pepsi deliberately harkens back to elements from earlier decades.
-The color scheme in red, white and blue was retained, but the typical wavy white line and the addition of a bold black font give the identity a modern strength.
-The design is reminiscent of the characteristic look from the 1970s to 1990s, but in a fresh look.
+With its new logo, Pepsi deliberately draws on elements from previous decades.
+The color palette of red, white, and blue has been retained, but the signature wavy white line and the addition of a bold black typeface give the identity a modern strength.
+The design recalls the characteristic look of the 1970s to 1990s, but refreshed for today.

-This retro style is not old-fashioned: it plays on recognition, memory and emotional connection.
-Exactly what distinguishes strong visual identities.
+This retro style is not outdated.
+It taps into recognition, memory, and emotional connection—exactly what strong visual identities achieve.

-See here the various steps Pepsi has taken within its corporate identity.
+Here you can see the different steps Pepsi has taken within its brand identity.

-Pepsi's choice of black in the logo is not simply aesthetic.
-It refers directly to Pepsi Zero Sugar, the sugar-free product line that is now central to their strategy.
-The new design is also being used for packaging made from 100 percent recycled PET plastic.
+Pepsi’s choice of black in the logo is not purely aesthetic.
+It directly refers to Pepsi Zero Sugar, the sugar-free product line that now sits at the center of their strategy.
+The new design is also used on packaging made from 100% recycled PET plastic.

-This shows how visual identity is more than a pretty picture: it tells the story of the direction the organization is taking.
-In this case: healthier, more sustainable, and better aligned with contemporary consumer values.
+This shows that visual identity is more than just a pretty picture.
+It tells the story of the organization’s direction.
+In this case: healthier, more sustainable, and better aligned with the values of today’s consumers.

 Looking back to move forward

-Not every rebranding of Pepsi has been a success.
-The 2008 version drew massive criticism: too abstract, too unidentifiable, and disconnected from the organization's heritage.
-What particularly stood out was the leaked design report, which was peppered with abstract language and floaty metaphors.
+Not every Pepsi rebrand has been a success.
+The 2008 version was widely criticized: too abstract, not recognizable enough, and disconnected from the organization’s heritage.
+What stood out most was the leaked design report, which was full of abstract language and lofty metaphors.

-It lacked one crucial aspect: connecting with the audience.
+It missed one crucial aspect: connection with the audience.

 3 branding lessons applicable to any organization